pwillis-els/newrelic_api_cli/README.md

  - Curl

 ## Usage
-Set the environment variable *NEWRELIC_API_TOKEN* to your NewRelic API token of choice, and then run one of the scripts.
+Set the environment variable *NEWRELIC_API_KEY* to your NewRelic API token of choice, and then run one of the scripts.
 ```bash
 $ ./newrelic_rest_cli
 Usage: ./newrelic_rest_cli COMMAND